Mabbassofyan/DataAnalysisVisualization_DA_Batch2/README.md

 •	Analyzing the data

 •         Representing the data using various visualization means

+•	Predicting IMDB rating based on gross and runtime.

+•	Classifying IMDB rating as "High" or "Low" based on gross and runtime.